sumitgurjar0509/delta-demo/README.md

 # delta-demo
-this is a demo of git and github
+this is a demo of git and github class.